-Palynological results
+Palynostratigraphy

 3.1 Approach and Sampling

 To obtain age constraints, we conducted palynologic analyses on cuttings, cores, and outcrops (Table S3.1).
 Rock samples were processed at CGG Laboratories, Conwy, United Kingdom.
 Samples were first treated with dilute hydrochloric acid to remove calcium carbonate and subsequently macerated by leaving the sample in 75% hydrofluoric acid overnight.
 The organic residue was sieved over a 53 μm and subsequently a 10 μm mesh.
 The resultant kerogens of these size classes were visually examined for their degree of brown colouration and the presence of dark macerals, upon which a specific oxidation step was applied.
 This involves the addition of Schulze reagents, fuming nitric acid and/or warm nitric acid.
 Both the unoxidised kerogens and the oxidised kerogens were transferred to a glass slide in epoxy resin and covered by a cover slip.
 The slides with oxidised kerogen were microscopically examined using a transmissive light Leica DM-LB2 microscope fitted with a Leica MC170 digital camera on 787.5× magnification.
 Each slide was fully scanned and the presence of palynomorph taxa and palynodebris clasts was scored qualitatively.
 The palynological slides and macerated residues are in the Geological Survey of the Netherlands sample archive.